mitchellgordon95/mitchellgordon95.github.io/_posts/2022-07-01-retro-is-blazing.md

 - GPT-NeoX (20B): >4s
 - AI21 Jumbo (175B): ~6.5s (x ~6 GPUs)

 In practice, our FAISS index takes between **2 and 40 ms**,[^4] based on my manual testing.
 That’s… really fast.
 Embedding the query with BERT takes an additional 10 ms on a CPU.
-Altogether, **the cost of querying the database during inference and training has a totally neglibile impact on performance.**
+Altogether, **the cost of querying the database during inference and training has a totally neglibile impact on total cost.**

 [^4]: For k=5, with the IVF nprobe also set to 5.
 (Which seems to be a standard setting, but could be tuned to trade speed / accuracy.)